asuka4649/PromptEngineering_DeepResearch/README.md

 # Open Deep Research on Windows Powershell (without running Docker)

 This project is based on dzhng's deep-search repository (https://github.com/dzhng/deep-research) project but in a much simpler way.
+And this was achievable purely with prompt engineering, command lining, and slight code modification.

 # Implementation Steps
 1. Create a project folder in your system